 A present for every child

 Every year we do our best to prepare a bag of treats for every child.
 However, in the last few years, we have always run out of bags because of the unanticipated rush to get them.
 For this reason, we ask parents and adults to please make sure that every child only takes one bag.
 Hopefully, this will ensure that nobody is disappointed, and every child can enjoy the festival and receive their gift.

 A child-friendly Waldfestplatz

-On the 3rd December, the Waldfestplatz will open its doors a little earlier (at 3pm).
+On the 7th December, the Waldfestplatz will open its doors at 5pm.
 There will be special attractions for children including a little petting zoo and, of course, Kröll’s Advent Bakery.
 In the bakery children can let their creativity flow as they decorate their own Mayrhofen advent angel biscuit.
 They can use marzipan, sugar, coloured icing or bright sprinkles to decorate their biscuit– whatever their heart (or tummy!) desires!

 After the St Nicholas procession is the Christkind procession

 Don’t forget!
 On Saturday, 22nd December at 5pm, the Christkind (Christ Child) will be appearing at the Waldfestplatz.
 This is sure to be another Christmas highlight for the children!
 Of course, it isn’t just the children who are looking forward to these special moments though, us adults can also hardly wait for the Christmas magic to begin…